waldrain/waldrain.github.io/moniwonig.md

   r = 0.09, a = 3.14 * r * r = 0.025434, v = 12 * 0.5 * a = 0.152604 m3;
   joerg now has 2.1 x 1 x 0.5 = 1.05 m3;
-2023-01-04 1h felled a dead oak tree on huenerberg, cut into 50 cm segments, carried to the steps
+2023-01-04 1h felled a dead oak tree on huenerberg, cut into 50 cm segments, carried to the steps 2023-01-04 2h transported by bike trailer to shed

 ## strassenlicht